stormpath/stormpath.github.io/source/python/product-guide/v0.4/index.markdown

 * Manage groups.
 * Initiate and process account automations.

-For more detailed documentation on the Stormpath API, visit the [API Reference Documentation](http://www.stormpath.com/docs/rest/api/).
+For more detailed documentation on the Stormpath API, visit the [REST Product Guide](http://www.stormpath.com/docs/rest/product-guide).

 ### Python SDK